Be a smart buyer online.

 It is sad having to see people give up due to shiny object syndrome…

-I’ve seen countless of people bouncing from magic pill to magic pill trying to figure out their online business.
+I’ve seen countless of people bouncing from magic pill to magic pill trying to figure out how to start a successful online business.
 I once knew a fellow entrepreneurial buddy who spent TENS OF THOUSANDS on digital products and coaching, and she’s still nowhere in her business.